Reception - Czechia

 Modalities of provisionApplicants are provided with cash only.

-Services are tailored to meet the specific needs of applicants, including psychological and legal support, medical care, contact with non-governmental organizations addressing particular issues, personal assistance, interpretation, and more.
+Services are tailored to meet the specific needs of applicants, including psychological and legal support, medical care, contact with NGOs addressing particular issues, personal assistance, interpretation, and more.
 For example, applicants can access services designed for survivors of trafficking in human being.

 Psychological support is offered to all applicants.
-However, when the vulnerability is identified the specially trained personnel might direct the applicant towards targeted services (psychosocial support, tailored medical assistance, etc.)
+However, when the vulnerability is identified, trained personnel may direct the applicant to targeted services (psychosocial support, tailored medical assistance, etc.)

 Modalities of information provision on benefits and obligations related to reception conditions

 The house rules are published in a language that the majority of accommodated persons are able to understand and displayed in a publicly accessible place.
-If a foreign national is unable to understand the language in which the house rules have been issued, the operator shall ensure that the foreign national is informed of the contents thereof in an alternative manner.
+If a foreign national is unable to understand the language in which the house rules have been issued, the operator ensures that the foreign national is informed in an alternative manner.

 Provision of legal assistance on the reception conditions availableThe general administrative procedures are applied (Act on Administrative Procedure and Administrative Court Procedure Act).
 There is a possibility to lodge a legal complaint with a court through a free of charge legal counselling provided by private counselling firm and NGOs or Caritas (Consortium of Migrants Assisting Organizations, Diocesan Caritas Hradec Králové).